 If you like your iced tea sweetened, use simple syrup since it’s the easiest to incorporate into your cold tea since it’s a liquid.

-Simple sugar is super easy to make at home.
+Simple syrup is super easy to make at home.
 Just mix equal parts sugar and hot water until the sugar dissolves.

 - Put peppermint tea into teapot and add hot water.